Ner Israel Rabbinical College Rankings

 Biography

-Nota Schiller is an Orthodox Jewish rabbi and rosh yeshiva of Yeshivat Ohr Somayach, Jerusalem.
-He is an influential figure in the baal teshuva movement, having guided generations of students with little or no Jewish background to master the classical rabbinical texts and embrace an Orthodox lifestyle.
-He is widely regarded as an erudite Torah scholar in his own right.
+Nota Schiller was an American-born Israeli Orthodox Jewish rabbi and rosh yeshiva of Yeshivat Ohr Somayach, Jerusalem who was an influential figure in the baal teshuva movement, having guided generations of students with little or no religious background to master the classical rabbinical texts and embrace an Orthodox lifestyle.
+He was widely regarded as an erudite Torah scholar in his own right.

 General info